Did you know that you can track and send events to your website using Facebook Pixel Events?

 Usually, we’ll keep the option for Automatic Advanced Matching off.

-This will potentially increase the accuracy of your data and will also allow you to use metric-based filters for sorting and analyzing your data.
+It will allow Meta to match the correct user profile with the corresponding information, potentially increasing the accuracy of your data and allowing you to use metric-based filters for sorting and analyzing your data.

 However, since this is a demo guide, we won’t be selecting the Automatic Advanced Matching option.